 My recreations include video games, novels, short stories, movies, and TV.
 I particularly enjoy contemporary fantasy, speculative science fiction, and military science fiction.
 Partly because I spend a lot of time sitting in front of screens, I also prioritize diet and exercise.

-My partner Jodi shares many of my interests.
+My wife Jodi shares many of my interests.
 We met in 1994, and we were married in 1999.
 We have two daughters: Bayli Cadence (born 2004) and Dani Ember (born 2007).
 We have two cats: Xena and Wednesday.

 Here are some of my favorite things:

 CC 2018 | Kym Buchanan